joshkoenig/relucantlywithher.com/_pages/the-positive-case-for-hillary-clinton.md

 That didn't go well, and he was subsequently burned multiple times trying to "negotiate" with GOP Congressional and Senate leaders who were pretty clearly acting in bad faith.
 It wasn't really until he was into his second term that Obama stopped looking for a fantasy bi-partisan consensus, but by then it was far too late.

 Hillary Clinton has lived with the GOP attempting to destroy her for a quarter century.
 She has no illusions about who her opposition will be and how they operate.
-If she wins they will throw the kitchen sink at her, and she'll be as ready as anyone could reasonably be.
+If she wins, they will throw the kitchen sink at her, and she'll be as ready as anyone could reasonably be.

 ## Further Reading:

 Additional links you may enjoy if you find this compelling.

-*   [Why do people hate Hillary Clinton so much?][3], definitely worth reading for anyone (like me) who finds Secretary Clinton's style and tone to be offputting.
+*   [Why do people hate Hillary Clinton so much?][3], definitely worth reading for anyone (like me) who finds Secretary Clinton's style and tone to be off-putting.
 Read to the end for the strongest parts.
 *   [We want a political revolution.
 First we must defeat fascism.][4], the perspective of a hardcore Sanders supporter.
-Long but good.
+Long, but good.

  [1]: http://www.nytimes.com/2016/04/24/magazine/how-hillary-clinton-became-a-hawk.html?_r=0
  [2]: https://www.youtube.com/watch?v=xpTSYFf2YRQ